BrewDog: History

 BrewDog was founded in Fraserburgh, Scotland, in 2007 by James Watt and Martin Dickie.
 Dickie had previously worked at Thornbridge Brewery, where he helped develop their flagship beer, Jaipur.
 In 2009, BrewDog purchased its first bar, in nearby Aberdeen.
 At the end of 2018, the company and its franchisees operated 78 bars worldwide.

 In 2011, BrewDog, along with other industry stakeholders, participated in a campaign advocating for the allowance of new beer measures in Britain.
-2011 also saw the company offered crowdfunding shares totaling £2 million, the equivalent of 8% of the capital of the company.
+2011 also saw the company offered crowdfunding shares totalling £2 million, the equivalent of 8% of the capital of the company.
 The shares were sold at £23.75 and accompanied several benefits such as discounts in its bars and online purchase of its beers.

 The main brewing moved from Fraserburgh to nearby Ellon in 2012.
 In 2014, the company ended operations in Fraserburgh.
 In January 2013, BrewDog opened its new 5+1/2 acre brewery at a cost of £7.8 million just outside of Ellon.
-The brewery was designed to minimise carbon emissions with the use of treatment plants, Biogas technology and since 2021, an anaerobic digestion plant.
+The brewery was designed to minimise carbon emissions with the use of treatment plants, biogas technology and since 2021, an anaerobic digestion plant.
 The effectiveness and overall impact of these measures have been a topic of industry discussion.
 In March 2015, BrewDog was awarded £1.5m in Regional Selective Assistance, a government grant available to businesses investing in job creation and economic development.

-In 2016, the Ellon distillery was expanded at a cost of £5 million including the addition of a new 300 hectoliter (HL) brew house.
-BrewDog open-sourced its beer recipes to the public, making them a form of Free Beer.
+In 2016, the Ellon distillery was expanded at a cost of £5 million including the addition of a new 300 hectolitre (7,000 gallon) brew house.
+BrewDog open-sourced its beer recipes to the public.
 The decision also served as a marketing initiative to engage homebrewers and increase brand visibility.

-In 2017, Private equity firm TSG Consumer Partners acquired a 22% stake in the company for approximately £213 million.
+In 2017, private equity firm TSG Consumer Partners acquired a 22% stake in the company for approximately £213 million.
 In 2018, BrewDog announced its plan to build a $30 million brewery and tap room on an 11000 m2 greenfield site in the Metroplex complex at Murarrie, in Brisbane, Australia.

 In 2019, the company announced a new distillery in the United States and opened its first bar in Ireland, at the Capital Dock development in the upmarket Grand Canal Dock area of Dublin.

 On 6 January 2020, BrewDog opened BrewDog AF, an alcohol-free bar on Old Street in Shoreditch, London.
 It closed in 2022, by which point it had abandoned the alcohol-free concept.